There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Introduction

 To address this, by extending the idea of rRCM~\citep{lei2025robust}, we pre-train encoders to capture visual semantics from clean images while aligning them with corresponding points on the same deterministic sampling trajectory, which evolves points from pure Gaussian to the data distribution.
 In practice, this is realized by matching images with shared noise but different noise levels as in consistency tuning~\citep{song2023consistencymodels}.
 This pre-training approach reformulates representation learning on noisy images as a generative alignment task, connecting features of noisy samples to their progressively cleaner versions.
 Subsequently, given the pre-trained encoders, we fine-tune it alongside a randomly initialized decoder in an end-to-end manner under task-specific configurations.

 To verify the effectiveness of our method, we conduct thorough experiments on ImageNet dataset without relying on any external models.
 We focus on two distinct downstream generative tasks: training diffusion and consistency models.
-Built upon pre-trained weights, our diffusion model achieves an impressive FID of 2.04 on ImageNet-256 and 2.35 on ImageNet-512 with 75 NFEs, surpassing prior pixel-space methods by a large margin in both generation quality and efficiency.
-Under the same training budget for diffusion model, we close the gap with the dominant latent-space paradigm and achieve performance that is competitive with leading latent diffusion models, establishing a new state-of-the-art (SOTA) for VAE-free generative modeling (See Figure~\ref{fig:main}).
-Crucially, our total compute cost remains substantially lower than the combined expense of training VAEs and latent-space models, indicating our method provides a promising direction for training in pixel-space.
+Built upon pre-trained weights, our diffusion model achieves a SOTA FID of 1.58 on ImageNet-256 and 2.35 on ImageNet-512 with 75 NFEs, surpassing prior and concurrent pixel-space methods by a large margin in both generation quality and efficiency.
+Besides, we close the gap with the dominant latent-space paradigm and achieve performance that surpasses leading latent diffusion counterparts, such as DiT~\citep{peebles2023scalablediffusionmodelstransformers} and SiT~\citep{ma2024sitexploringflowdiffusionbased}, while using approximately 30\% of its training compute.
 Moreover, our consistency model achieves a remarkable FID score of 8.82 in a single generation step, demonstrating superior performance and training efficiency compared to the latent-space counterparts.
 This result, to the best of our knowledge, marks the first time a consistency model has been successfully trained directly on ImageNet-256 without utilizing pre-trained VAEs or diffusion models.
 While we rely on an SSL pre-training, this is significantly more efficient and shows a promising way of stabilizing consistency model training.